- 1,293 speeding offences were detected on the A417 in November.

 In less than a month since it was deployed, well over 1,000 speeding offences have been recorded with the worst offender clocked at 126 mph.

-But it has not only been about enforcement.
+But it has not only been about enforcement of law breaking.
 Police officers have been on hand to give assistance to 10 drivers who broke down and another 10 who needed help for other reasons.

 The operation is centred on the A417/419, a major strategic route carrying up to 35,000 vehicles a day which links Gloucestershire with neighbouring Wiltshire and is a pathway between the M4 and M5 motorways.
 It also has one of the worst accident records.